alfZone/tableDB/README.md

 4 - Known bugs or limitations
 =============================

-  Problens on the order os colunms on the list table whe the key is not the first field on database table Do not allowed multiple deletes
+ Problems with the order of columns in the list table when the key is not the first field in the database table.

 5 - License
 ===========